Alana Barba: North Melbourne (2024)

-Barba played in her second VFL Women's premiership, amongst the best players for North Melbourne in their victory against the Western Bulldogs.
+Barba played in her second VFL Women's premiership team, and was amongst the best players for North Melbourne in their victory over the Western Bulldogs.

+North Melbourne Werribee (2025-)

+In 2025, Barba played in her third VFL Women's premiership team, and was awarded the Lisa Hardeman Medal for a second time, while playing for North Melbourne Werribee in their victory over Collingwood.

+In 2026, Barba played in her fourth VFL Women's premiership team, and was awarded the Lisa Hardeman Medal for a third time, while playing for North Melbourne Werribee in their victory over Williamstown.

 AFLW Statistics

 Statistics are correct to the end of the 2023 AFL Women's season.